blackchip-org/zc/README.md

 when time is available.
 It is a bit rough at this stage but should be useful nonetheless.
 Also, it will always be a bit rough--full of bugs and inconsistencies.
 Features get added as I need or think of them.
 Bugs get fixed or ignored as I see them.
 There is no grand plan beyond tinkering around for entertainment.
 Things may change in backwards incompatible ways with no notice.
 Versioning uses a simple single integer value.
 There is only one way forward.
-If you find this useful and would like to send in a contribution, send an email to zc@blackchip.org or submit a pull request.
+If you find this useful and would like to contribute, send an email to zc@blackchip.org or submit a pull request.

 ## Installation